 There are penalties for filing a return late and paying or depositing taxes late, unless there is reasonable cause.
-If you are late, please attach an explanation to your return.
-There are also penalties for failure to (1) furnish Forms W-2 to employees and file copies with the SSA or (2) deposit taxes when required.
+If you file late, please attach an explanation to your return.
+There are also penalties for failure to: (a) furnish Forms W-2 to employees and file copies with the SSA or (b) deposit taxes when required.
+(Do not attach an explanation of why the return is late to Forms W-2 sent to the SSA.)
 In addition, there are penalties for willful failure to file returns and pay taxes when due and for filing false returns or submitting bad checks.
 Interest is charged on taxes paid late at the rate set by law.
-See Circular E for additional information.

-A trust fund recovery penalty may apply if income, social security, and Medicare taxes that миst be withheld are not withheld or are not paid.
+A trust fund recovery penalty may apply if income, social security, and Medicare taxes that Must be withheld are not withheld or are not paid.

 The penalty is the full amount of the unpaid trust fund tax.
 This penalty may apply when these unpaid taxes cannot be immediately collected from the employer or business.
 The trust fund recovery penalty may be imposed on all persons who are determined by the IRS to be responsible for collecting, accounting for, and paying over these taxes, and who acted willfully in not doing so.
-See Circular E for more information.
+See section 11 in Circ.
+E (Pub.
+15) for more information.